MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADFineGrainedPasswordPolicy.md

 The lockout observation window must be smaller than or equal to the lockout duration for a password policy.
 Use the *LockoutDuration* parameter to set the lockout duration time.

+> [!NOTE]
-**Note:** Setting the lockout observation window to 0 realistically means that the window is too short to reasonably observe more than one password attempt, and therefore the account will not ever be locked out.
+> Setting the lockout observation window to 0 effectively means that the window is too short to
+> observe more than one password attempt, therefore the account will never be locked out.

 Specify the time interval in the following format: